Keyboard shortcuts

 For the most restrictive setup:

-ACL SETUSER radar-agent on >${PASSWORD} \
+ACL SETUSER radar-collector on >${PASSWORD} \

 +info +ping +config|get +client|list +memory|usage +latency \